tomas-o-dev/FeatureFilter/README.md

   - Optional : none
   - X : preprocessor
     1. selects only column dtypes np.number and pd or np boolean
-    2. nomalizes all columns with signed dtypes to positive numbers
+    2. normalizes all columns with signed dtypes to positive numbers
-    3. nomalizes all columns with boolean dtypes to zero//one
+    3. normalizes all columns with boolean dtypes to zero//one
   - y : Text labels are converted with sklearn LabelEncoder()

 * After fit(), the preprocessed dataframe is an attribute<br>` dtzr.prebin_df.head() `